 The government’s new national data strategy could jeopardise Britain’s chances of securing an adequacy decision after Brexit, policy and legal experts have told NS Tech.

 The strategy, which sets out to create a “world-leading data economy”, states that the UK will “seek EU ‘data adequacy’ to maintain the free flow of personal data from the [European Economic Area]” after Brexit.
-Businesses use the agreements to minimise the bureaucratic burden of sending data across borders.

 The EU grants data adequacy deals to countries with equivalent data protection standards, but lawyers have previously warned that, while the UK has adopted EU data regulations, its far-reaching surveillance laws may be deemed incompatible with European legislation after Brexit.